- Reference Number: HEY-130/2019

 You can join groups for extra help and support:

-A great start for babies and young children – www.henry.org.uk.
+- HENRY – A great start for babies and young children

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Healthy Lifestyles Midwife on telephone number (01482) 607838.
+Should you require further advice on the issues contained in this leaflet, please contact the Healthy Lifestyles Midwife on telephone number (01482) 607838.

 Under the General Data Protection Regulation and the Data Protection Act 2018 we are responsible for maintaining the confidentiality of any information we hold about you.
 For further information visit the following page: Confidential Information about You.